-Whether you’re new to wooden wicks, or a seasoned wooden wick pro, burn testing using the Wooden Wick Discovery Kit is an important process on your path to wooden wick success.
-Once you have a Discovery Kit in hand and have completed our Wick Selection Guide for the best suggestion, you're ready to get started!
+Whether you’re new to wooden wicks or a seasoned wooden wick pro, burn testing with our Wooden Wick Discovery Kit is an important process on your path to wooden wick success.
+Once you have a Discovery Kit in hand and have completed our Wick Selection Guide (a quick quiz that offers suggestions based on your wax + vessel), you're ready to get started!

 When creating a new candle line, burn testing is extremely important because every wick will behave just a little bit differently with varying combinations of wax types, vessel sizes, fragrance types, fragrance loads, and additives or enhancers!

-The Wooden Wick Discovery Kit contains a sampling of every wick type in every thickness and every width.
+The Wooden Wick Discovery Kit contains a sampling of every wick type we offer at The Wooden Wick Co. in every size of thickness and width.
 Before you begin burn testing, here are some hot tips for making the most of your Wick Discovery Kit and burn testing process:

 FAMILIARIZE YOURSELF WITH SIZES

 The thickness will always be reflected in the package title.
-For example, Crackling Wick .02 is .02" in thickness.
-This is our smallest thickness in width that then goes up in .01 increments for our additional thicknesses of .03 and .04.
+For example, Crackling Wick .02 is .02" thick - this is the least amount of width thickness.
+Then wick thickness goes up in .01 increments to .03" and .04".